donedgardo/GuildInventoryWowAddon/book/3_First_Test.md

 15. Refactor: Well there is some duplication in the test.
 Lets refactor [commit](0a5ec4d937445a8c8fca10c4d4cd9d72c74cb9f0)
 16. Red: So its easy to see that with hardcoded values we can add a new test adding a differnt item to make us stop cheating and actually implement the solution.
 Why do we do this, sometime we notice some patterns that allow us to write the smallest amount of production code to pass the test.
-Anyways here is the failing test [commit]()
+Anyways here is the failing test [commit](e45e2aa863652e0c1b74afc56947e0ea02b472dd)
+17. Green: Lets write enough production code to make the test pass. [commit]()